uoa-compsci399-s2-2023/capstone-project-team-9/Regular Logging Commits/James-OCR-research.md

 PaddleOCR can also be used as a service with FastAPI provided by [Sparrow](https://github.com/katanaml/sparrow), although this might only be specific to documents

+Concerns for garbled OCR data could be solved by using ChatGPT to decipher text.
+- Although the example from youtube used text extracted from a document and used ChatGPT4 -- The output data was in arrays